junxit/us-congress-bills-117/bill.md

 This Act may be cited as the “Fair Debt Collection Practices for Servicemembers Act”.

 ## § 2.
-Enhanced protection against debt collector harassment of ser­vice­mem­bers
+Enhanced protection against debt collector harassment of servicemembers

 - **(a)** *Communication in connection with debt collection* Section 805 of the Fair Debt Collection Practices Act (15 U.S.C.
 1692c) is amended by adding at the end the following:
   > - **(e)** *Communications concerning servicemember debts*